bkclerke/Diagram.UmbracoGuides/richtext.md

 1. From the **Table** dropdown in the top toolbar choose **Cell > Cell Properties**.
 1. Change the **Row Type** to **Header** and then click **OK**.

 {% include alert_note.html prefix="NOTE:" text="Tables should only be used to render content that belongs naturally in a grid/spreadsheet or when data with the same set of properties are being compared.
-Tables should not be used for layout purposes. <a href=\"https://www.wearediagram.com/blog/content-best-practices-tips-to-achieve-a-more-successful-page\" target=\"_blank\">Learn More</a>" %}
+Tables should not be used for layout purposes. <a href=\"https://www.wearediagram.com/blog/content-best-practices-tips-to-achieve-a-more-successful-page\" target=\"_blank\">Learn more about table best practices</a>" %}

 ---